-“I don’t have a story,” she replied, pasting a polite smile to her face.
+“I don’t have a story,” she replied.
+No biting rejoinder or sarcastic answer.
+He seemed nice enough, and, well, she was tired.
 The guy was a regular and came in every Wednesday night with a bunch of his pals for the beer, the band, and a few rounds of pool.
-Tonight he’d come solo, most likely because of the holiday and he’d been trying to chat up Honey for the last two hours.
-He seemed nice enough, Honey wasn’t interested.
-And if she were?
+Tonight, he’d come solo, most likely because of the holiday, and he’d been nursing a large draft for most of the night.
+He seemed nice enough, but Honey wasn’t interested.
+And if she was?
 It wouldn’t work.
 Nice and Honey didn’t fit.
 She needed an edge.

 “Everyone has a story.”
-He smiled.
+He smiled, looking hopeful.
 It was a nice smile.
 A vanilla smile.
 The guy had good teeth.
 She’d give him that.